peterhinch/micropython-mqtt/README.md

+# Introduction

+This archive has two components.
+A "resilient" non-blocking MQTT driver documented [here](./mqtt_as/README.md).
+This runs on targets such as the ESP8266 and ESP32 and is designed to work where WiFi connectivity is poor.
+It uses uasyncio.

+The second component is described below.

-# Bringing MQTT to MicroPython targets
+# MQTT for MicroPython targets lacking WiFi connectivity

 MQTT is an easily used networking protocol designed for IOT (internet of things) applications.
 It is well suited for controlling hardware devices and